Albert Hermalin Scholars Fund

 Prof. Albert Hermalin with 2002 Hermalin Scholar, Leticia Marteleto.
 Dr. Marteleto's research has focused on "The Demographic Transition and Children's Schooling in Brazil."

 Purpose: The Hermalin Scholars Fund will address the need for continuing education and new interactions between demography and other fields through the following programs:

 Prem B. Bhandari.
 Data Dissemination and Data Analysis Workshop in Nepal.
-2013-.
+2013*.